The Intervention Process

 If they are still unresponsive, or giving you the cold shoulder after the attempted intervention, you need to know that you haven’t failed them.
 You’re getting a reaction; they know how you feel, how their own inner circle feels, and everything is out in the open for discussion.
 They may fear the consequences, but it is paramount that they are followed through with to try and push a result, being rehabilitation or detox.

-An intervention is the absolute key turning point to showing someone who is suffering from addiction the light, and that they are hurting the people around them, and most importantly, themselves.
+An intervention is a key turning point to showing someone who is suffering from addiction the light, and that they are hurting the people around them, and most importantly, themselves.
 When you feel as though an intervention is necessary, the user may already be in such a cycle with their addiction that they will be unwilling to cooperate.
 You need to verbally and calmly let them know why they are hurting everyone, and make the information critical.
 It’s not uncommon for someone to dart out of the room when they feel ganged up on; get the crucial bits out in the open first and foremost.